jafarbakhshaliyev/Amex-Default-Prediction/README.md

 Your task is to predict, for each customer_ID, the probability of a future payment default (target = 1).

 Note that the negative class has been subsampled for this dataset at 5%, and thus receives a 20x weighting in the scoring metric.

+### You can see the Kaggle competition from this link: https://www.kaggle.com/competitions/amex-default-prediction/overview